 5.1.
-All breakages and short deliveries must be notified to the In Vitro Customer Care team within 72 hours of receipt in writing (“Notice”).
-Failure to provide Notice as required by this clause will negate any responsibility of In Vitro for such breakage's and/or short deliveries.
+All breakages and short deliveries must be notified to the In Vitro Customer Care team within 3 working days of receipt in writing (“Notice”).
+Failure to provide Notice as required by this clause will negate any responsibility of In Vitro for such breakage’s and/or short deliveries.

 5.2.
 Only Contract Goods supplied in error or that are faulty will be considered for a refund or return.

 5.3.
 Where In Vitro otherwise agrees with the Customer to permit a refund in its absolute discretion, the return may be subject to a minimum $50 NZD plus freight restocking charge for returned goods up to the value of $1,000 NZD and up to 15% for Contract Goods over the value of $1,000 NZD.

 6.1.
 Except as expressly set out in this Agreement, all warranties, conditions and other terms implied by statute or common law are, to the fullest extent permitted by law, excluded from this Agreement.
 Without limiting the foregoing: (a) the Customer acknowledges that In Vitro does not manufacture the Contract Goods; and (b) In Vitro will not be held responsible for the incorrect description, use or application of the Contract Goods.